 - you are allergic to certain other anti-cancer medicines, Doxorubicin hydrochloride, or any other ingredient in Doxorubicin.
 See the end of this leaflet for a complete list of ingredients in Doxorubicin.

 Talk to your doctor before receiving Doxorubicin if you have any of the conditions listed above.

 What should I tell my doctor before receiving Doxorubicin?

 Before you receive Doxorubicin, tell your doctor if you:

-- have severe liver problems
+- have liver problems

 - have any other medical conditions